mountanalytics/sankey-plot-lineages/README.md

 # SankeyApp

-**SankeyApp** is a Python application for visualizing Sankey diagrams using Flask and Plotly.
-This application allows users to interactively explore data flow and relationships through Sankey diagrams.
+**SankeyApp** is a Python application for visualizing Sankey diagrams of data flows using Flask and Plotly.
+This application allows users to interactively explore data flow and relationships through Sankey diagrams, either on the file level or table-column level.

 ## Features